By Steve & Tamami Laser

 We welcome the new 2018 Honda CR-V to our family and look forward to the next three years of driving.
 If all goes well, we might decide to buy it at the end of the lease and make it a permanent member of our household.

-Click or tap on the following link for our CR-V long-term review update:
+Click or tap on the following links for our CR-V long-term review updates: